GabrielFrigo4/SDL-Sharp/README.md

 However Surface, Chunck and others are not pointers, so the functions return a Surface* (example)

-to be able to use pointers in C#, you have to enable Unsafe Code and put these pointers (void*) inside an unsafe { //Pointers here// }
+to be able to use pointers in C#, you have to enable Unsafe Code and use these pointers (void*) inside an unsafe { //Pointers here// }